LP12 Support

 Here are some common questions we hear all the time, answered as honostly as possible.

 • In time the suspension will sag.
-This is simply gravity doing its thing.
+This is simply gravity doing its thing or it may have been caused during transportation.
 Your suspension needs to be adjusted at all three points.
 Doing this yourself is risky.
-First, you will not have the required jig to mount the turntable onto so that you can work from the bottom upwards.
-Second, even if the unit has been switched off for a while, if you touch the capacitors on the power supply, you are toast.
+First, you may not have the required jig to mount the turntable so that you can work from the bottom upwards.
+Second, even if the unit has been switched off for a while, if you touch the capacitors on the exposed Valhalla power supply, you are toast.
 Rather contact any LP12 fundi in your area.
 They will know what to do.

 • The first place to start is to see if the power is switched on.
 If the red LED shines, but dimly and you have a Valhalla board or an external Lingo power supply, eventually the capacitors dry out and must be replaced.
 This is an easy fix, but ony by an experienced person.
 Do not touch your Valhalla board or any other electric components under any circumstances.
 Touching those capacitors can be fatal.